samiekamal/samiekamal.github.io/shiny-bot.md

     shinyFound = False
     count = 0

-    time.sleep(11) # 11 second delay, so the start up screens gets to the main menu before the bot starts pressing any buttons.
+    time.sleep(11) # 11-second delay, so the start-up screens gets to the main menu before the bot starts pressing any buttons.
     ShinyBot.moveWindow("DeSmuME 0.9.14 git#91efef9 x64-JIT SSE2 | Pokémon Platinum",0,0)

     # number of times the bot will hit 'x' to start a battle with the Pokemon you are shiny hunting